Visual Arts in Meath

 Book of Kells

-The great Abbey of Kells in County Meath was the sanctuary during medieval times for one of the finest masterpieces of Irish visual art, namely the Book of Kells (Leabhar Cheanannais).
+The great Abbey of Kells in County Meath was the sanctuary during medieval times for one of the finest masterpieces of Irish art, namely the Book of Kells (Leabhar Cheanannais).
 Produced by Irish scribes in about 800 CE, this famous illuminated manuscript is also known as the Book of Columba, or the Gospel of Colum Cille.
 It is one of the best surviving examples of the Hiberno-Saxon style or Insular art, and is on permanent display at the Trinity College Library in Dublin, Ireland.

 Medieval Sculpture